 - Early years is a crucial time in any child’s development, and for deaf children there are a number of barriers which can delay development.

 - Developing age appropriate language is challenging for deaf children due to the communication barriers they experience.
 This has an impact on attainment and life outcomes.

-- There has been good progress in Scotland, particularly around the British Sign Language (Scotland) Act (2015), implementation of Getting It Right For Every Child and the funding NDCS has secured from Big Lottery Scotland to deliver unique early years support for deaf children and their families for the next three years.
+- There has been good progress in Scotland, particularly around the British Sign Language (Scotland) Act 2015, implementation of Getting It Right For Every Child and the funding we secured from Big Lottery Scotland to deliver unique early years support for deaf children and their families for three years.

 - However, there is still much work to be done.

 We recommend: continued investment into specialist services, Scottish Government endorsed early years guidance for deaf children, improved local accountability and monitoring of deaf children’s outcomes, improved data collection and a strong commitment to early years within the Scottish Government’s first British Sign Language National Plan.

 We want to make sure MSPs know about the importance of this early years support, and understand the gaps that exist and what they can do to help.